Israel hits dozens of 'Iranian' targets in Syria after rocket fire

 Syrian air defences that fired on Israeli forces were also targeted, he said.

 There had been no comment from Iranian officials.

 "We are not looking to escalate the situation," Conricus said, but warned Israel would respond forcefully if attacked.

-Israel has been warning for weeks that it will not accept Iran entrenching itself militarily in neighbouring Syria, where Tehran is supporting President Bashar al-Assad's regime in the country's seven-year civil war.
+Israel has been warning for weeks that it will not accept Iran entrenching itself militarily in neighbouring Syria, where Tehran is supporting President Bashar al-Assad's regime in the civil war.

-Israel has been blamed for a series of recent strikes inside Syria that have killed Iranians, though it did not acknowledge those raids.
+Israel has been blamed for a series of recent strikes inside Syria that have killed Iranians, though it did not acknowledged those raids.

 Israel had been preparing itself for weeks for possible Iranian retaliation.

 Trump's withdrawal from the nuclear deal has added to tensions and led to a new level of uncertainty over how Iran will respond.